top of page

 Conclusion

 There is a business mantra, Turnover is vanity, Profit is Sanity and Cash is King.
 The mantra holds true in all cases, but the important point to note is that Profit is Sanity.
-With construction projects, unless the price is right at the beginning of a project it is unlikely to make a profit.
-The pressure this will create on cash, potentially can lead to the demise of a business.
-It therefore cannot be emphasised enough that having a clean set of accounts and using a system to maximise profits when tendering, is the most sensible way forward and will lead to profits which give you options.
+With construction projects, unless the price is right at the beginning a profit is unlikely to result.
+It therefore cannot be emphasised enough that having a clean set of accounts and using a system to maximise profits when tendering is the most sensible way forward and will give you options.

 Recent Posts